Infinite dimensionality of the post-processing order of measurements on a general state space: Preliminaries

 If $\Gamma \colon \BK \to \BH$ is positive and normal, then there exists the unique positive linear map $\Gamma_\ast \colon \TcH \to \TcK ,$ called the predual map of $\Gamma$, such that

 Conversely if $\Gamma_\ast \colon \TcH \to \TcK$ is a positive linear map then there exists unique normal positive linear map $\Gamma$ satisfying \eqref{eq:predual}.
-If $\Gamma$ is a normal channel, then its predual describes the state change (channel in the Schr\"odinger picture).
+The predual of a normal channel describes the state change of the system (channel in the Schr\"odinger picture).

 Let $\Gamma \colon \BK \to \BH$ and $\Lambda \colon \BJ \to \BH$ be normal channels with the same input Hilbert space $\cH .$ We define the post-processing relations for channels as follows. \begin{itemize} \item $\Gamma \CPpp \Lambda$ ($\Gamma$ is less or equally informative than $\Lambda$) $:\defarrow$ there exists a normal channel $\Psi \colon \BK \to \BJ$ such that $\Gamma = \Lambda \circ \Psi .$ It is known that $\Gamma \CPpp \Lambda$ holds if and only if there exists a (not necessarily normal) channel $\Phi \colon \BK \to \BJ$ such that $\Gamma = \Lambda \circ \Phi $ (\cite{gutajencova2007}, Lemma~3.12; \cite{kuramochi2018incomp}, Theorem~2). \item $\Gamma \CPeq \Lambda$ ($\Gamma$ and $\Lambda$ are equally informative) $:\defarrow$ $\Gamma \CPpp \Lambda$ and $\Lambda \CPpp \Gamma .$ \end{itemize} The binary relations $\mathord\CPpp$ and $\mathord\CPeq$ are respectively a preorder and an equivalence relation on the class $\bCh (\to \BH)$ of normal channels with a fixed input Hilbert space $\cH$.
 It can be shown that there exist a set $\fCH$ and a class-to-set surjection